MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/statsbeat.md

 It serves three benefits for Application Insights customers:

-* **Service health and reliability** - Involves monitoring the connectivity to the ingestion endpoint from an external perspective to ensure the service is functioning correctly. <!--(outside-in monitoring of connectivity to ingestion endpoint)-->
+* **Service health and reliability** - Monitor the connectivity to the ingestion endpoint from an external perspective to ensure the service is functioning correctly. <!--(outside-in monitoring of connectivity to ingestion endpoint)-->
-* **Support diagnostics** - Provides self-help insights from Customer Support Services (CSS) to assist in diagnosing and resolving issues. <!--(self-help insights and CSS insights)-->
+* **Support diagnostics** - Access self-help insights from Customer Support Services (CSS) to assist in diagnosing and resolving issues. <!--(self-help insights and CSS insights)-->
-* **Product improvement** - Focuses on gathering insights to optimize the design and enhance the overall product experience. <!--(insights for design optimizations)-->
+* **Product improvement** - Gather insights to optimize product design and enhance the overall user experience. <!--(insights for design optimizations)-->

 Statsbeat data is stored in a Microsoft data store and doesn't affect customers' monitoring volume and cost.